 Realizing Cryptocurrency Gains: What Tax Incentives Can You Get?

-Starting in 2018, capital gains can be invested into a new tax-advantaged investment vehicle: Opportunity Funds.
+Since 2018, capital gains could be invested into a new tax-advantaged investment vehicle: Opportunity Funds.
 Opportunity Funds offer investors a powerful way to reduce the tax burden placed on capital gains earned from many different asset classes – stocks, bonds, real estate, and cryptocurrency, among others.

 But why are Opportunity Funds able to offer such sweeping tax protections for capital gains?
 Simply put: That’s exactly what the Opportunity Zone program was intentionally designed to do on the investor side.